Michael Strahan: Middle career

 Strahan was a member of the 2000 Giants and participated in their playoff run to Super Bowl XXXV.
 Despite coming off a strong NFC Championship Game, where the Giants defeated the Minnesota Vikings 41–0, the Baltimore Ravens proved too strong for the Giants and they were handily defeated by a score of 34–7.
 In 2002, Strahan and the Giants negotiated on a new contract.
 He said the team failed to negotiate after he turned down its first contract proposal.
 He accused the front office of not trying to be competitive in 2002.
 Four days later, running back Tiki Barber ripped him for being selfish and greedy.
 The two had a heated phone conversation that night, and Strahan said they no longer speak.
 It also surfaced in the spring that the Giants explored trading Strahan, after which he suggested that management had orchestrated the contract flap to make him look bad.
 The team denied that.

 Few defensive ends in the NFL were more dominant than Strahan from 1997 to 2005.
 He was named the 2001 NFL Defensive Player of the Year and was a two-time NFC Defensive Player of the Year (in 2001 and 2003).
 Throughout the greater part of the 2004 season, Strahan was injured with a torn pectoral muscle, which limited him to only four sacks.
 He rebounded in 2005, returning to the Pro Bowl, with his protégé, Osi Umenyiora, as the two combined for 26 sacks while anchoring the Giants' defense.
 Strahan was considered by many coaches, peers, and experts as the standard, and best at his position during the prime of his career (1997–2005).
 He was also regarded as one of if not the best defensive end ever at defending the run, which made people and peers view him as a complete defensive end.

-2001: Record set for sacks in a single season
+2001: Set single season sack record

 In the 2001 season, Strahan set the NFL record for sacks in a single season with 22.5, the highest tally since it was made an official statistic in 1982, breaking New York Jet Mark Gastineau's total of 22.
 In the final game of the season on January 6, 2002, with Strahan coming free, Green Bay Packers quarterback Brett Favre slid down and Strahan fell on top of Favre for an easy sack.
 After the play, during the ensuing celebration, many of the Giants' defensive players patted Favre on the helmet.
 At least one observer accused Favre of deliberately falling to ensure that Strahan would get the record.
 However, Packers right tackle Mark Tauscher claimed it was just a bad play and "we wanted to avoid that sack."
+Gastineau later confronted Favre about it at an autograph signing in 2023 while ESPN was filming a 30 for 30 documentary on the New York Sack Exchange, leading to a $25 million lawsuit by Gastineau, though by that point Pittsburgh Steelers linebacker T. J. Watt had tied the record uncontroversially.
+Strahan himself wasn't involved in the dispute.